vtex/openapi-schemas/README.md

 - The files should follow the JSON OpenApi 3.0 format [Specification](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.0.md)
 - Schema files shoud have a mnemonic file name that specify the API being described
-- VTEX_TEMPLATE.json helps to port new APIs to spec
+- VTEX_TEMPLATE.json helps to port new APIs to spec `TODO`

 ## Sync Automation